 At Eye Medical Clinic, our blepharoplasty procedure address both functional and aesthetic concerns for upper eyelids.

 Functional Upper Eyelid Blepharoplasty addresses upper eyelid droopiness that is significant enough to interfere with vision and daily tasks like reading and driving.

 - Removes excess skin and fat hanging over normal lid crease

 - Medicare and private insurance will cover at least a portion

 - Consultation, exam and testing can help determine coverage eligibility

 During an upper blepharoplasty, small incisions are made within the natural crease of the eye, so excess skin and fat can be removed.
 We can discuss the best approach for you at a consultation.

 Blepharoplasty at Eye Medical Clinic is performed in-office using local anesthesia.
 You may also opt for light sedation during the procedure but you will still be able to return home the same day.
 Patients report very little discomfort.
 You will be asked to return five to seven days post-op to have your sutures removed.
 Most people return to most daily activities including work within a week of blepharoplasty surgery.

 John Sullivan, MD is a board-certified ophthalmologist with vast experience in cataract, reconstructive, cosmetic and plastic surgery.
 He holds a clinical professor faculty appointment in the ophthalmology department at the University of California-San Francisco where he shares teaching responsibilities training ophthalmology residents and oculoplastic fellows.

-Schedule a free initial consultation today with the experts at Eye Medical Clinic.
+Schedule an initial consultation today with the experts at Eye Medical Clinic.
 We will share all of our eye-opening options to give you a clear idea of what will benefit your vision and lifestyle.
 At Eye Medical Clinic, we have been dedicated to helping the people of Santa Clara Valley with all their eye care needs for more than 70 years.